Blotch3D/Blotch3D/README.md

 3 0\
 0 3

-To scale only X by 3 (stretch a model in the X direction), then use the
+To scale only X by 3 (stretch a model in the X direction about the origin), then use the matrix:
-matrix:

 3 0\
 0 1

-The following matrix flips (mirrors) the model vertically:
+The following matrix flips (mirrors) the model vertically about the
+origin:

 1 0\
 0 -1

-Below is a matrix to rotate a model counterclockwise by 90 degrees:
+Below is a matrix to rotate a model counterclockwise by 90 degrees about the origin:

 0 -1\
 1 0

+Here is a matrix that rotates a model counterclockwise by 45 degrees about the origin:

+0.707 -0.707\
+0.707 0.
+707

+Note that '0.707' is the sine of 45 degrees.

 A matrix can be created to rotate any amount about any axis.